dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 * [The Internet Archive][7]
 * [Hesburgh Libraries - University of Notre Dame][8]

-It's for anyone interested in the theory, practice, or history of architecture, who may or may not access to a good (phycial) library.
-Find it here: [Books on Buildings][1] Thanks for visiting!
+It's for anyone interested in the theory, practice, or history of architecture, and who might not have access to a good library.
+Try it out here: [Books on Buildings][1] Thanks for visiting!

 [1]: http://dtlib.github.io
 [2]: http://www.ub.uni-heidelberg.de/